HemanthYarlagadda3/Shell-scripting/Readme.md

    must have spaces around it → if [ $operation == "+" ]

    both will work if [ $operation == "+" ] and if [ "$operation" == "+" ]

+   script 9

+   This script will print first 10 lines of file and file name is taken as user input